 There’s really nothing like taking a bite of a perfectly cooked steak.
-It’s a special feeling.
 It’s tender, it’s juicy, it’s bursting with flavor.
 It’s a special taste and often for a special occasion.
-Sous vide is the technique that guarantees perfection every time.
+Sous vide is the technique that guarantees the perfection you strive for, every time.

-It’s uniformly cooked through the entire steak.
-The outside has a crust on it and it easily slices through with a knife revealing that perfect medium-rare interior.
+The entire steak is uniformly cooked through.
+The outside has a crust on it and it easily slices through with a knife revealing that ideal medium-rare interior.
 The flavor is perfect and the texture melts in your mouth.
 It’s unmistakable.
-You have one of the best mouth-watering bites possible in your mouth at that moment.
+You have one of the best mouth-watering bites possible at that moment.

-More often than not, the steak is going to come out a little over or under cooked, and it if the temperature is nailed in the middle, there is still going to be that dreaded grey ring round the edge.
 Sure, we all get it right some of the time, but it takes a lot of practice to get a perfect cook every single time.
 That is, unless you are cooking your steak with the sous vide method.

 Why Sous Vide Steak?

 Cooking steak with the sous vide method will yield perfect results every time.
 Whether you prefer your steak rare, medium, well-done or anywhere in between, there is no guessing as to when your steak reaches the exact temperature you want it to.

 - All the guesswork is eliminated.
 Set the temp and the time and the rest of the work is done for you right in the water bath.
 No matter the size or thickness of the steak, it will come out to the temperature you specified.
 That means if you have a 2-pound T-bone and an 8-ounce filet mignon, they will both come out perfectly medium-rare at the same time.
 Pretty amazing, right?